 The vertebrae are a series of bones that make up the spine.
-When one fractures, it can put pressure on surrounding nerves.
-This can cause intense pain and disability.
-The bones may be repaired with these procedures.
+When one of them fractures, the compression can put pressure on surrounding nerves, causing intense pain and disability.
+Acute fractures will also be painful.
+The compression fractures may be repaired with these procedures:

 Kyphoplasty also restores the height of the bone.
-This can decrease the spinal deformity caused by the fracture.
+This can decrease nerve compression and the spinal deformity caused by the fracture.

 Your doctor may feel that the risks of these procedures are too great if you have: